last a reference book

 What are the names of the oldest surviving papyrus, vellum, parchment and paper manuscripts?

-Which top libraries around the world have more than 500 staff members?
+Which libraries around the world have more than 500 staff members?

 What is the name of the very first printed book in the world to have page numbers?

-What are the names of the first books and illuminated manuscripts to be published in colour?
+What are the names of the first books and illuminated manuscripts to be printed in colour?

 What are the names of the largest art libraries, history databases, engineering libraries, and geography databases?